adobe/aem-core-email-components/content/src/content/jcr_root/apps/core/email/components/teaser/v1/teaser/readme.md

 Extensible teaser component for the Core Email Components for composing campaign content written in HTL and based on the [Teaser Core Component](https://github.com/adobe/aem-core-wcm-components/tree/main/content/src/content/jcr_root/apps/core/wcm/components/teaser/v2/teaser)

+The Teaser Component serves as a combination of title, text, image, and call-to-action.

 ## Features

 * Allows the creation of different containers for each segment and its content